Pseudohistory: Racist pseudohistory

 Josiah Priest and other nineteenth-century American writers wrote pseudohistorical narratives that portrayed African Americans and Native Americans in an extremely negative light.
 Priest's first book was The Wonders of Nature and Providence, Displayed (1826).
 The book is regarded by modern critics as one of the earliest works of modern American pseudohistory.
 Priest attacked Native Americans in American Antiquities and Discoveries of the West (1833) and African-Americans in Slavery, As It Relates to the Negro (1843).
 Other nineteenth-century writers, such as Thomas Gold Appleton, in his A Sheaf of Papers (1875), and George Perkins Marsh, in his The Goths in New England, seized upon false notions of Viking history to promote the superiority of white people (as well as to oppose the Catholic Church).
 Such misuse of Viking history and imagery reemerged in the twentieth century among some groups promoting white supremacy.

-Soviet communist pseudohistory
+Stalinist pseudohistory

+League of Struggle for the Emancipation of the Working Class, 1897, shortly before the arrest by the Russian secret service.
+Lenin is sitting in the center.
+After Aleksandr Malchenko fell out of favor with Stalin in 1930, he was removed from the picture.

-Supporters of Soviet communist pseudohistory claim, among other things, that Joseph Stalin and other top Soviet leaders did not realize the scope of mass killings perpetrated under the Stalin regime, that executions of prisoners were legally justifiable, and that prisoners in Soviet gulags performed important construction work that helped the Soviet Union economically, particularly during World War II.
+Supporters of Stalinist pseudohistory claim, among other things, that Joseph Stalin and other top Soviet leaders did not realize the scope of mass killings perpetrated under the Stalin regime, that executions of prisoners were legally justifiable, and that prisoners in Soviet gulags performed important construction work that helped the Soviet Union economically, particularly during World War II.
 Scholars point to overwhelming evidence that Stalin directly helped plan mass killings, that many prisoners were sent to gulags or executed extrajudicially, and that many prisoners did no productive work, often being isolated in remote camps or given pointless and menial tasks.